unige-geohealth/inAccessMod/README.md

 devtools::install_github("unige-geohealth/inAccessMod", build_vignettes = TRUE, dependencies = TRUE)
 ```

-I you decided to install the dependencies manually, please note that `gdalUtils` and `rgeoboundaries` must be installed using remotes or devtools:
+If you decide to install the dependencies manually, please note that `gdalUtils` and `rgeoboundaries` must be installed using remotes or devtools:

 ```
 devtools::install_github("gearslaboratory/gdalUtils")